 Statement

-Giving fake Tiffany, bought from the trunk of a Cadillac, to Rachel Cohen for her Bat Mitzvah.
-Microwaving lavash and string cheese for an after-school snack.
-Tending to a mustache and beard since 5th grade.
-Going to the AC Tropicana for weekend “getaways”.
-Watching Cher in Moonstruck every night before bed.
-Drinking milk from a martini glass.
-This is my DNA.
-Coming from diasporic backgrounds and growing up in the restaurant industry, I know what it is to dream.
+Raised by an Armenian matriarchy and growing up in the restaurant industry, I know what it is to dream.
 Displaced communities have no choice but to create a blended being of who they were and who they will be.
-Although it can take generations to recover from the colonizing and bloodshed that peoples survived through, when close to healing, a vibrant fruit of new and old can begin to bloom.
-Stemming from critique of institutions, my work takes on a style of research that is nonhierarchical and envelops the domestic.
+My work takes on a style of research that is nonhierarchical and envelops the domestic.
 Immigrant households, the corner bar, carpet stores, flower shops, funeral homes, travel agencies, flea markets, limo rentals, butcher shops, these are places I glean from to inform my practice.
-I want to collaborate and highlight peoples’ stories, recipes, traditions, spaces, and customs all through making.
+I’m interested in the people, stories, livelihoods, infrastructures that make up these places, because they are rooted in knowledge that I would categorize as craft.

 Bio